-Field Description

-Time e time the log entry was created.
+Field Description Time The time the log entry was created.
 Event Type The log event description.
+Port The physical port interface that received the asset information.
 Asset MAC Address The MAC address of the asset.
 Asset IP Address The source IP address of the asset.